code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-17-jsf-primefaces-spring-security-example.md

 The project was started in late 2003 as 'Acegi Security'.
 Subsequently, it was incorporated into the Spring portfolio as Spring Security, an official Spring sub-project.

-The following example shows how to setup a PrimeFaces login page in combination with Spring Security, Spring Boot, and Maven.
+The following example shows how to set up a PrimeFaces login page in combination with Spring Security, Spring Boot, and Maven.

 ## 2. General Project Overview